AUDIO VERSION: YouTube Podbean

 “Listen closely to Me, and you will eat what is good; your soul will enjoy the rich food that satisfies.
 Come to Me and listen; listen to Me so you may live.”
 (Isa.
 55:2-3)

 Yahweh is telling these Jews that if they listen and align with Him, He will bless them and they will “live.”
 When Yahweh is talking about spiritual rebellion, He uses the terms living and dying as references to eternal judgment.
 To die in this context means to be eternally damned—to end up in Hell.
 To live means to be accepted by Yahweh, which involves the forgiveness of one’s sins.
 Under the Old Covenant, God refusing to forgive someone’s sins under any circumstances was the same as Him saying He was eternally damning that person.
 We find several incidents of Yahweh saying this to people in the Old Testament.
-It’s all bad when Yahweh says, “No matter what you do, I won’t forgive you” (see Three Priests Who Went to Hell).
+It’s all bad when Yahweh says, “No matter what you do, I won’t forgive you.”
 But it’s a huge sigh of relief when He says something like:

 “Though your sins are like scarlet, they will be as white as snow; though they are as red as crimson, they will be like wool.”
 (Isa.
 1:18)